 The Statement of Cash Flows provides information about cash receipts and cash payments during the accounting period.
 It also provides information about investing and financing activities for the same period.
-A review of our Statement of Cash Flows indicates that cash receipts from operating activities adequately covered our operating expenses in fiscal year 2016.
+A review of our Statement of Cash Flows indicates that cash receipts from operating activities adequately covered our operating expenses (excluding depreciation), debt services as well as providing some for capital investment.